sisterai/estate-assistant-system/README.md

 featuring a sleek, responsive UI with smart, agentic AI capabilities powered by comprehensive data analysis and advanced machine learning techniques to help you find your dream home! 🏠✨

-Under the hood, it leverages **agentic AI, Retrieval‑Augmented Generation (RAG) with Pinecone (kNN & cosine similarity), k‑Means clustering, Chain-of-Thought (CoT), Large Language Models (LLMs), and a Mixture‑of‑Experts ensemble** to deliver _fast,_ _hyper‑personalized_ property recommendations based on your preferences! 📲🧠
+Under the hood, it leverages **agentic AI, Retrieval‑Augmented Generation (RAG) with Pinecone (kNN & cosine similarity), k‑Means clustering, Chain-of-Thought (CoT), Large Language Models (LLMs), a Mixture‑of‑Experts ensemble, and many more** to deliver _fast,_ _hyper‑personalized_ property recommendations based on your preferences! 📲🧠

 <p align="center">
   <a href="https://estatewise.vercel.app/">